Evolution of cooperation in deme-structured populations on graphs: Discussion

 \section{Discussion}

 In all structures we considered, the fixation probability of a cooperator in a population of defectors is smaller than vice-versa.
 Thus, cooperation is never favored in our model.
 The reason for this is that cooperation only takes place within nodes.
-Migration events do not directly involve cooperation or any interaction between individuals from different demes.
+Migration events do not directly involve cooperation or any interaction between individuals from different demes, not even competition.
 Cooperation is therefore a local interaction.
 In contrast, cooperative interactions happen at the level of the graph in \cite{ohtsuki2006evolutionary}.
 Indeed, each individual (placed on one node) interacts with its nearest neighbors on the graph, which affects its fitness and thus its probability of being picked at the birth step.
+This separation of scales entails that cooperation cannot be favored by natural selection in our model, including in other graphs, complex networks~\cite{Chen08}, and structures with multiple network layers~\cite{Zhang15}.